ScreenReady is an independent interview practice tool. Not affiliated with, endorsed by, or associated with Google LLC.

 What is Googleyness and how is it assessed?

 Googleyness is Google's term for cultural fit: intellectual humility, comfort with ambiguity, a collaborative nature, and genuine enthusiasm for the problem space.
-It's assessed through structured behaviorals scored against a rubric — it's not a soft vibe check.
+It's assessed through structured behavioral questions scored against a rubric β€” it is not a soft vibe check.
+Interviewers take notes during your answer and calibrate scores after the loop.

 How long should my answers be?

-How many stories should I prepare?
+How many STAR stories should I prepare?

 Ready to practice?

-ScreenReady generates real Google-style questions, records your webcam, transcribes your answers, and scores you — all in under 15 minutes.
+ScreenReady generates Google-style behavioral questions, records your webcam, transcribes your answers in real time, and scores you across 6 dimensions β€” all in under 15 minutes.

-Start Google mock interview free →
+Start Google mock interview free β†’

 Also practice for